deepgram/web-next/content/blog/posts/what-does-it-mean-to-be-under-the-weather/index.md

 ---
-title: "Under the Weather — What Does it Mean?"
+title: Under the Weather — What Does it Mean?
-description: ""
+description: Where does the phrase "under the weather" come from?
+Find out here!
 date: 2019-01-08
 cover: https://res.cloudinary.com/deepgram/image/upload/v1661981953/blog/what-does-it-mean-to-be-under-the-weather/placeholder-post-image%402x.jpg
 authors: